Cryo99/AFinePairStats/README.md

-# A Fine Pair Stats
+# A Fine Pair Series Stats

 A userscript that shows A Fine Pair cache stats on geocaching.com.
 It adds the [A Fine Pair](https://www.afinepair.co.uk/) banner in the following places: